History of foreign relations of China: Break with Moscow

 By the late 1950s, relations between China and the Soviet Union had become so divisive that in 1960, the Soviets unilaterally withdrew their advisers from China.
 The two then began to vie for allegiances among the developing world, for China saw itself as a natural champion through its role in the Non-Aligned Movement and its numerous bilateral and bi-party ties.

 In the 1960s, Beijing competed with Moscow for political influence among communist parties and in the developing world generally.
 In 1962, China had a brief war with India over a border dispute.
 By 1969, relations with Moscow were so tense that fighting erupted along their common border.
 Following the Warsaw Pact invasion of Czechoslovakia and clashes in 1969 on the Sino-Soviet border, Chinese competition with the Soviet Union increasingly reflected concern over China's own strategic position.
 China then lessened its anti-Western rhetoric and began developing formal diplomatic relations with West European nations.

+In a March 22, 1969 meeting on the Sino-Soviet border clashes, Mao stated that in foreign relations, China was "now isolated" and "we need to relax a little".
+Later that year, China began to restore its embassies, which had been disrupted by the Cultural Revolution, to normal functioning.

 1970s and 1980s

+In October 1971, the United Nations expelled the Republic of China and admitted the People's Republic of China as the government of China.
+Between 1971 and 1972, twenty-five countries began diplomatic recognition of the PRC.